lance/lance.github.io/src/words/immutability.md

 assert(!widget.equals(anotherWidget));
 ````

-This all makes some intuitive sense.
-We create a `widget` and when we modify it, the return value of the mutative function provides us with a new value that is not equivalent as either a reference or value.
+This makes intuitive sense.
+We create a `widget` and when we change a property, the return value of the mutative function provides us with a new value that is not equivalent as either a reference or value.
 Additional references to the new value instance `priceyWidget` are also not equivalent.

 But what about comparisons between `priceyWidget` and its clone.
 Or `priceyWidget` and a mutated version of the clone that actually contains all of the same property values.
 Whether we are comparing references with `===` or using the deep `Map.equals`, we find that equivalence holds.
 How cool is that?